Undergraduate Course

 Compulsory module

-Modern consumers are increasingly looking for heightened experiences rather than simple material products and transactions.
-It is important for hospitality and tourism organisations to constantly strive to enhance the customer experience.
-On this module you will explore customer requirements and expectations.
-You will examine the methods used by organisations in the hospitality industry to measure customer satisfaction and ways to improve the customer experience.
+With increasing trends towards the experience economy, modern consumers are increasing looking for enriched visitor experiences rather than simple material products and transactions.
+This means is essential for hospitality and tourism organisations to constantly strive to deliver excellence in visitor experiences.
+On this module you will deepen your understanding of customer requirements within the hospitality and tourism industries, as you build the necessary skills and knowledge to assess customer expectations.
+We will introduce you to customer experience frameworks, and explore the methods organisations in the hospitality and tourism industry can use to enhance the visitor experience.

 Credits: 20